-The reemergence of another wave of COVID-19 and additional stay-at-home recommendations signify the ongoing importance of productive virtual donor visits.
-Unlike in-person visits, virtual visits require additional preparation and thoughtfulness to truly replicate the in-person experience.
+The reemergence of another COVID-19 variant signifies the ongoing importance of productive virtual donor visits.
+Unlike in-person meetings, virtual visits require additional preparation and thoughtfulness to truly replicate the in-person experience.

 Step 1: How to snag that virtual visit

 For now, gone are the days of calling a prospect to tell them that you will be visiting Florida in two weeks and you would like to grab lunch.
 Whether you are planning to meet with an engaged donor or you would like to qualify a new prospect, organizations across the country have been employing creative tactics to reach donors.
 Similar to pre-COVID times, it is best practice to send an email and follow up with a phone call either the same day or within the week.
 We are all inundated with telemarketing and junk email these days, and a follow-up call demonstrates that you are both a real person and serious about meeting.

 Many donors may feel Zoom fatigue at this point or be reluctant to accept a virtual visit with someone they have never met before.
 Creative ways to spice up your request include:

 - Send an institutional mug or pint glass to the prospect with an invitation to “coffee” or an “adult beverage.”